Written statement of employment particulars

 - disciplinary rules and disciplinary or dismissal procedures

-- further steps (such as appeal procedures) under the disciplinary, dismissal or grievance procedures
+- further steps like appeal procedures under the disciplinary and dismissal or grievance procedures

 For these details, your employer could point you to another document which you have a reasonable opportunity of reading.
 For example, a staff handbook made available in the staff room or on the company intranet.